Now is the time to update and optimize your online donation forms and donation pages!

-You might encounter mobile giving through any of the following methods:
+Donors may make mobile donations through any of the following methods:

 - Interacting with mobile-responsive peer-to-peer fundraising pages

 When your donation pages (and the forms they include!) are easy to use on mobile devices, your donors can effortlessly give to you wherever they are.
 It’s convenient, engaging, and widely accessible for a number of on-the-go supporters.

 2. Recurring Giving

 With online donations, you can make recurring giving easy for your donors and increase your donor retention rates.